Family separations: Settlement talks with Biden administration have broken down, attorneys say

 Lawyers said the Justice Department did not give a clear reason for walking away from the negotiations.

-A White House spokesman had no immediate comment and referred questions to the Department of Justice.
-Officials there did not immediately respond to requests for information.
+A White House spokesman had no immediate comment and referred questions to the Justice Department.
+“While the parties have been unable to reach a global settlement agreement at this time, we remain committed to engaging with the plaintiffs and to bringing justice to the victims of this abhorrent policy,” the Justice Department said in a statement.

-One senior administration official expressed uncertainty about the state of the negotiations on Thursday but said they were under the impression the government asked for an offer and the plaintiffs refused to make one.
+One senior administration official expressed uncertainty about the state of the negotiations Thursday but said they were under the impression the government asked for an offer and the plaintiffs refused to make one.

 The plaintiffs appeared unwilling to budge from $450,000 figure previously reported by the Journal, said the official, who stressed that amount was a nonstarter for the White House.

-The official spoke on the condition of anonymity to be more candid.
+Lawyers representing the families disputed that account.
+They said the Justice Department was explicit about the need to revise the initial settlement figure after political pressure emerged in the wake of the Journal report.

+“Plaintiffs were awaiting the government’s new proposal at the time the government unilaterally withdrew from discussions,” Manfredi said.

 It is not uncommon for civil settlement negotiations to break down, particularly in high-profile cases.
 But the complexity of the issues and sheer number of plaintiffs involved in the separated-families litigation would make trying the cases difficult, which could bring the two sides back to the negotiating table.